MatheuZSecurity/Shell-vs-Shell-Techniques/README.md

 you can use the following command to break into the shell of other logged in users

 > script -f /dev/pts/#

-#### If you want to kick someone out of the machine, and you kick it out, and your opponent keeps going back to the machine, create a script in bash, or you can even do it yourself in one line.

-> while true; do pkill -t -9 pts/#; done

-you can also use this to spam messages on the opponent's screen

-> while true; do echo trolled > /dev/pts#; done

 ## Note